Skip to content

 2. Attend a check-in event (either on-site or online)

-3. Participate in the Selection Sprint, a 3-week immersive coding training in Helsinki that defines who gets accepted into the school.
+3. Participate in the Selection Sprint, a 3-week immersive programming training in Helsinki that defines who gets accepted.

 The studies at Hive are full-time and on-site.

-1. You need to be at least 18 years old to apply
+1. You need to be at least 18 years old.

 It is not possible to apply for a student visa based on studies at Hive.